botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

 /*
 Title: Botmaking with OpenShift: Lesson One
-Description: OpenShift, terminal and containers
+Description: Welcome to Openshift
 Nav: hidden
 */

-Hey there, welcome to the *Botmaking with OpenShift* series, originally to be named *Botmaking for fun, bringing down oppressive structures through the means of political commentary via automated online bots, and potentially a little bit of profit*.
-I decided against the original name mainly due to the idea of actually making a profit with non-malicious, non-spam bots is *pretty* ridiculous.

-Also, I am hoping to get some kind of a sponsorhip deal with [OpenShift](https://www.openshift.com/), now how about that, that would be pretty cool, eh?!
+Hey there, welcome to the *Botmaking with OpenShift* series!

-My name is Stefan *[stefn]* (or [@fourtonfish](https://twitter.com/fourtonfish)) on Twitter, and this series will take you from a bot enthusiast to an expert [botmaker](https://botmakers.org/) in -- well, I guess that really depends on many factors, like your style of learning, how much fun you're going to have, etc, etc.
+My name is Stefan *[stefn]* (or [@fourtonfish](https://twitter.com/fourtonfish)) on Twitter, and this series will take you from a bot enthusiast to an expert [botmaker](https://botmakers.org/) in less than -- well, I guess that really depends on many factors, like your style of learning, how much fun you're going to have, and so on.

 But don't worry, *I'll get you there, alright*?
-We're in this together now, alright?
+We're in this together now, *alright*?

 Oh, one more thing.
 This tutorial is for people who want to make "useful, interesting, artistic and friendly online bots", just like the tagline of this website says.
 (Hey, did I mention I made this website?
 Yep, that's me! 👋 Hi, what's up?)